-So in late February I found myself back on another tail-end of a Trails Guide course with EcoTraining.
-For those (millions) of you who have been following my progress out here in the AFRICAN WILD, you may remember the last trails course at Makuleke didn’t go down too well.
-Basically my legs erupted into a rashy mess, my nose turned into a flooding tap and I pretty much almost died from the heat and humidity.
-I had decided that long walks in African bush were not for me (effectively I was a pansy), but of course I needed to put that conclusion to the test in Mashatu!
+So in late February, I found myself back on another tail-end of a Trails Guide course with EcoTraining.
+For those (millions) of you who have been following my progress out here in the AFRICAN WILD, you may remember the course of the last trail at Makuleke didn’t go down too well.
+Basically, my legs erupted into a rashy mess, my nose turned into a flooding tap and I pretty much almost died from the heat and humidity.
+I had decided that long walks in African bush were not for me (effectively I was a pansy), but of course, I needed to put that conclusion to the test in Mashatu!

 It is stunning up atop Mamagwa and as the sun sets we are treated to the ever-exciting sound of lions roaring down below.
 We stumble back down (virtually in the dark now) and bump into a herd of elephants as we drive back to camp.

-I survived the rest of the trails course with only minor mental scarring (thanks to the nettles) but with amazing memories of breaks atop great koppies overlooking springs and marshes with vereaux eagles soaring above and ellies crossing rivers in the distance.
+I survived the rest of the course of the trail with only minor mental scarring (thanks to the nettles) but with amazing memories of breaks atop great koppies overlooking springs and marshes with vereaux eagles soaring above and Ellies crossing rivers in the distance.

 Mashatu, thank you for proving that I’m not a TOTAL African bush-walking loser!